analysis-tools-dev/static-analysis/README.md

 <h2>Scala</h2>

-- [linter](https://github.com/HairyFotr/linter) :warning: — Linter is a Scala static analysis compiler plugin which adds compile-time checks for various possible bugs, inefficiencies, and style problems.
+- [linter](https://github.com/HairyFotr/linter) — Linter is a Scala static analysis compiler plugin which adds compile-time checks for various possible bugs, inefficiencies, and style problems.

 - [Scalastyle](http://www.scalastyle.org) — Scalastyle examines your Scala code and indicates potential problems with it.